github/codeql/docs/codeql/codeql-cli/about-codeql-packs.rst

 About ``qlpack.yml`` files
 --------------------------

-When executing query-related commands, CodeQL first looks in the package cache for CodeQL packs which have already been downloaded.
-If a suitable pack cannot be found, then CodeQL scans siblings of the installation directory (and their subdirectories) for ``qlpack.yml`` files.
+When executing query-related commands, CodeQL first looks in siblings of the installation directory (and their subdirectories) for ``qlpack.yml`` files.
+Then it checks the package cache for CodeQL packs which have been downloaded.
+This means that when you are developing queries locally, the local packages in the installation directory override packages of the same name in the package cache, so that you can test your local changes.

 The metadata in each `qlpack.yml`` file tells
 CodeQL how to compile any queries in the pack, what libraries the pack depends on, and where to find query suite definitions.